 - Aspiring software engineers and web developers can also consider CodeX Academy, a self-paced coding bootcamp with mentorship opportunities.
 Learn more about CodeX Academy in our review.

-- Flatiron School teaches courses on data science, software engineering, UX design, and cybersecurity analytics.
+- Flatiron School, allWomen Academy, Eleven Fifty Academy, GW Bootcamps, and Georgia Tech Bootcamp teach courses on data science, software engineering, UX design, and cybersecurity analytics.
 Students can choose part-time or full-time options, both remote or on-campus.

 - Busy students who want part-time and self-paced courses can check out edX, one of the most popular online learning platforms.
 They host courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.